hpc/charliecloud/doc-src/tutorial.rst

    /data/reidpr.hello unpacked ok

 One potential gotcha is the tarball including special files such as devices.
-Because :code:`tar` is running unprivileged, these will not be unpacked, but they can cause the extraction to fail.
+Because :code:`tar` is running unprivileged, these will not be unpacked, and they can cause the extraction to fail.
 The fix is to delete them in the Dockerfile.